JL-J/CV/README.md

 #### Good attention to detail

-During my time working in the Higher Education sector I have developed a good eye for detail through managing databases and writing reports.
-This attention to detail comes through in my coding and is invaluable when searching for that one tiny bug.
+During my time working as a Quality Assurance Officer I developed a good eye for detail through managing databases, writing reports, and reviewing documentation.
+This attention to detail is invaluable when searching for that one tiny bug in a program.

 # Education

 **Makers Academy** (September to December 2018) </br>
 During the course I have gained knowledge and experience of:
 -	Design principles: OOD, MVC, SOLID
 -	Coding best practices: Agile/XP, TDD
 -	Languages: Ruby, JavaScript (and jQuery), complemented by HTML, CSS, Bootstrap, YAML
 -	Frameworks: Sinatra, Ruby on Rails, React Native
 -	Databases and ORMs: PostgreSQL and ActiveRecord
 -	Testing suites and linters: RSpec, Capybara, Jasmine, Jest, Enzyme, Rubocop, ESLint
 -	CI/CD: Travis CI, Heroku

 **Lancaster University** (September 2008 to July 2011)

-- BA (Hons) History
-- First Class
+- BA (Hons) History, First Class

 **Kings Edwards VI Upper School, Bury St. Edmunds** (September 2003 to July 2008)